INTRODUCING THE LIVING CADAVER: A NEW CONCEPT IN MEDICAL ETHICS

 B. TESTING NEW SURGICAL PROCEDURES AND DEVICES

-C. MEDICAL RESEARCH TOO RISKY TO TRY ON LIVING
+C. MEDICAL RESEARCH TOO RISKY FOR LIVING

 1. TESTING NEW ARTIFICIAL